-- 5.13.1.2.
-These recommendations do not apply to ADS vehicles and ADS features designed without accommodations for a user. - 5.13.1.3.
-The types of ADS users considered in this document are driver, fallback user, passenger. - 5.13.2.
-General recommendations - 5.13.2.1.
+- 5.13.2.1.
 The ADS shall signal the presence of any failure that limits the operation of an available feature. - 5.13.2.2.
 The ADS shall signal its intention to place the vehicle in an MRC to the ADS user(s). - 5.13.2.3.
-An ADS that controls the operation of doors shall provide an emergency override to the user. - 5.13.2.4.
+An ADS that controls the operation of closures (e.g., doors) shall provide an emergency override to the user. - 5.13.2.4.
 The ADS HMI shall provide safety relevant information and signals clearly noticeable to the target user(s) under all operating conditions, multimodal (e.g., optical, acoustic, haptic) if needed, simply and unambiguously. - 5.13.3.
 ADS features that allow a user to take over manual control of the DDT. - 5.13.3.1.
 General recommendations. - 5.13.3.1.1.
 When the ADS is active, the vehicle driving controls, indicators, tell-tales, and DDT-related warnings may be disabled, suppressed, de-activated, inhibited or by other means made unavailable, as needed to mitigate the risk of errors in operation, misuse and reduce ambiguous states of vehicle control. - 5.13.3.2.
 The ADS shall be designed to prevent misuse and errors in operation by the user. - 5.13.3.2.1.
-The vehicle controls dedicated to the ADS shall be clearly identified and distinguishable to accommodate only the appropriate interactions.8 - 5.13.3.2.2.
-While an ADS feature is active, it shall inform the user on: - (a) ADS status information. - (b) the role of the fallback user, if applicable. - (c) Any failure of the ADS that limits the operation of an available feature. - 5.13.3.2.3.
+The vehicle controls dedicated to the ADS shall be clearly identified [and distinguishable] to accommodate only the appropriate interactions. - 5.13.3.2.2.
+While an ADS feature is active, it shall inform the user on: - (a) ADS status information. - (b) the role of the fallback user, if applicable. - (c) Any failure of the ADS that limits the operation of an available feature.

+5.13.3.2.3.
 The ADS shall indicate the availability of a feature for activation.